IDEA-Research-Group/AMADEUS/README.md

 The minimum software requirements to run AMADEUS are:

 * Python  3
+* Docker to run a Redis instance with the Redisearch module loaded
 * An Internet connection
-* A Redis instance with the Redisearch module loaded, running locally

 In addition, if you plan to run automatic network-based vulnerability tests, you may need to install [Nmap](https://nmap.org) in your system and configure your path properly.